invariant-labs/protocol/docs/docs/alephium/sdk.md

 :::

 :::warning Token sorting
-Tokens are sorted alphabetically when pool key is created, so make sure that you swap tokens in correct direction.
+Tokens are sorted alphabetically by their ids when pool key is created, so make sure that you swap tokens in correct direction.
 Read more about pool keys [here](storage#poolkey).
 :::

 To create a new pool, a fee tier and pool key need to be prepared.
 The fee tier represents the desired fee for the pool, and the price needs to be converted to sqrt price because the entry points of the protocol accept it in this format.
 The pool key is constructed using the addresses of two tokens and the specified fee tier.
 Finally, the `createPool` function is called with the user's account, the pool key, and the initial square root price, resulting in the creation of a new pool.
 The transaction id of the pool creation is then logged to the console.